 A depressing scenario, isn’t it?
 But it is one that is being acted out all over the world in many homes today.
 Does it have to be this way?
 The answer is yes – unless.
 It is that ‘unless’ that reveals a chink in this Goliath’s armour.

 It is possible to categorise Parkinson’s sufferers into two categories: those who fight to maintain as normal a lifestyle as possible and those who give in to it and stop fighting.
-One can only admire the bravery of these people facing a slow, certain death.

 While pharmaceutical companies are investing millions to produce expensive drugs that bring short-term relief, their toxicity is recognised as being very serious.
 It is accepted as a necessary side-effect to improving the quality of life of the patients in the short-term.
 The long-term prognosis remains unchanged and the patient just has a different battle to fight.
 Anti-oxidants can mitigate the negative effects of the drug to some extent but the stiffness and pain remain.